 Some Final Thoughts and Things to Remember

 As you can see, choosing the best way to sell digital goods online is a little less simple than one might assume.
 My primary recommendation is to check out Easy Digital Downloads first.
 You don't have to pay to download it, and it works just fine on a free WordPress site.
-I also like recommending solutions with free plans, like Sellfy and FetchApp.
+I also like recommending solutions with free plans, like FetchApp.
 You're generally not going to get the expansive set of features you would find in EDD or SendOwl, but you at least get to save a little bit of money during the testing process.